AnyiHu/Coastal_sand_microbiota/README.md

 # Coastal_sand_microbiota
-Codes for analysis of 16S rDNA amplicon sequence data from the coastal sands
+R Codes for analysis of 16S rDNA amplicon sequence data from the coastal sands All analysis can be reproducing using the R codes from "Dongshan_sand_example.html".